Deploying & Scaling Voice Agents: 4-Phase Framework from POC to Production

 We explicitly don’t test edge cases, load performance, or security during POC.
 We’re validating the concept works, not that it’s production-ready.

-Stakeholders see a demo and understand the potential value.
+Success criteria: Stakeholders see a demo and understand the potential value.
 You have a clear business case showing how this reduces costs or improves service.

 Phase 2: Pilot – Prove in Real Conditions